 Gum disease, also known as periodontal disease, is a condition in which the gums, deeper supporting tissue, and potentially the bone surrounding teeth become infected and inflamed.
 Gum disease starts with plaque on the teeth, a sticky white substance that coats teeth.
 It's formed when bacteria in the mouth mixes with saliva and residues from starchy foods and sugar in your diet.

-If there is bleeding with pain, it is a symptom that the infection and inflammation has spread to the deeper tissues and bone, called periodontitis.
+If there is bleeding with pain, it is an indication that the infection and inflammation has spread to the deeper tissues and bone, called periodontitis.
 After the age of 30, periodontitis is responsible for tooth loss, more so than cavities.

 Natural Remedies for Gum Disease